wyattbartlett/template/projects/customer-db-c.md

 Implementation of the application took about a week.
 I was the sole author of this project, and it was written entirely in C. It was also the first program I have written that makes use of command-line arguments.

 Programming this application gave me a deeper understanding of pointers, including pointers to pointers and why they can be useful.
 The experience also engrained in me the importance of testing/validating user input, and handling unexpected input in an appropriate manner.
+This project, and having Ravi Narayan as a teacher, made me love the C programming language.

 Source: <a href="https://github.com/wyattbartlett/customer-database-interface-c"><i class="large github icon"></i>Check out my repo on GitHub.</a>